madebyollin/hintbot/README.md

 ![](readme_images/comparison.png)

-For the entire history of civilization, men and women have laboriously pushed pixels to hint their icons by hand.
+For all of human history, designers have laboriously pushed pixels to hint icons by hand.
-<br/> But no longer!
+<br/>But no longer!

 **How well does Hintbot work?**